Giancarlo Stanton Preview, Player Props: Yankees vs. Red Sox

 - The pitching staff for the Red Sox has a collective 8.8 K/9, which ranks 14th in MLB.

-- The Red Sox's 4.36 team ERA ranks 18th among all MLB pitching staffs.
+- The Red Sox have a 4.34 team ERA that ranks 18th among all MLB pitching staffs.

 © 2023 Data Skrive.
 All rights reserved.